vedi/unity3d-levelup/README.md

 ### Using  unit tests

 To use SOOMLA unit tests in the Other Settings panel of the Player Settings, you will see the Scripting Define Symbols, enter the name “SOOMLA_TEST”.
-If you using Unity version older 5.3.0, download [NUnit](https://www.assetstore.unity3d.com/en/#!/content/13802) and import to your project.
+If you are using Unity version older 5.3.0, download [NUnit](https://www.assetstore.unity3d.com/en/#!/content/13802) and import to your project.

 ### Integration with SOOMLA unity3d-store